ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

 ## Summary

-This proposal introduces a simplified connector client pattern for Ballerina connectors, alongside a mechanism to annotate curated, high-level remote methods for tooling discoverability.
-The goal is to reduce the cognitive load of working with connectors that expose tens to hundreds of auto-generated resource functions, by providing a separate operation client with a small set of well-known, commonly-used operations.
-This pattern directly improves the experience in low-code environments (Ballerina Integrator), Ballerina Workflows, and even the traditional code-first development.
+This proposal introduces a `Connector` client pattern for Ballerina connectors, alongside a mechanism to annotate curated, high-level remote methods for tooling discoverability.
+The goal is to reduce the cognitive load of working with connectors that expose tens to hundreds of auto-generated resource functions, by providing a separate `Connector` class with a small set of well-known, commonly-used operations.
+This pattern directly improves the experience in low-code environments (WSO2 Integrator), Ballerina Workflows, and even the traditional code-first development.

 ## Motivation

-Ballerina currently has approximately 500 connectors, most of which are generated from OpenAPI specifications using the Ballerina OpenAPI tool.
-For each resource defined in the OpenAPI specification, a corresponding Ballerina resource (or remote) function is generated in the connector client.
+Ballerina currently has approximately 500+ connectors, most of which are generated from OpenAPI specifications using the Ballerina OpenAPI tool.
+For each resource defined in the OpenAPI specification, a corresponding Ballerina `resource` (or `remote`) function is generated in the connector client.
 While this approach provides comprehensive API coverage, it introduces significant complexity:

 1. **Discoverability** -- Connector clients expose 10-100+ resource functions.
 Developers must sift through all of them to find the operation they need.
-For example, the Gmail connector exposes 32 resource functions with verbose paths like `/users/[userId]/messages/[id]/modify`, while most users only need a handful of operations such as send, list, read, and reply.
+For example, the Gmail connector exposes 32 resource functions with verbose paths like `/users/[userId]/messages/[id]/modify`, while most users only need a handful of operations such as `send`, `list`, `read`, and `reply`.

-2. **Low-code experience** -- In Ballerina Integrator, the visual designer presents all resource functions in a flat list.
+2. **Low-code experience** -- In WSO2 Integrator, the visual designer presents all resource functions in a flat list.
 Resource function signatures with embedded path segments (e.g., `users/[string userId]/messages/[string id]/trash`) render poorly in graphical environments and are difficult to scan or search.

 3. **Workflow integration** -- Ballerina Workflows require atomic, well-defined operations.
 A curated set of operations with clear names and simplified parameters is far more suitable for workflow steps than raw API endpoints.